anthonykid/anthonykid/README.md

 ### Hello! 👋 I'm AnthonyKid.

 I'm An independent Software Engineer, hardworking person, and i really like to try all the new things!
-I've learned Flutter, Kotlin, Java(Mobile), Java, Python, PHP, HTML, CSS, and I also try to make a game using unity.
+I've learned Flutter, Kotlin, Java(Mobile), Java, Python, PHP, HTML, CSS, Snapchat AR, and I also try to make a game using unity.

 I'm currently active in contributing <a href="https://github.com/anthonykid">@anthonykid</a> I'm trying to make a progress everyday even if it is a small step.